nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 states) and abandoned themselves to pure voluptuous jazzing.
 They were gorgeous animals swaying there through the dance, punctuating it with marks of warm physical excitement.
-The atmosphere was charged with intensity and over-charged with currents of personal reaction....
+The atmosphere was charged with intensity and over-charged with currents of personal reaction.<span class="three-dots"></span>

 Then the five young white men unmasked as the Vice Squad and killed the thing.